PS Waverley

-PS Waverley is the last seagoing passenger-carrying paddle steamer in the world.
+PS Waverley is a Clyde steamer, the last seagoing passenger-carrying paddle steamer in the world.
 Built in 1946, she sailed from Craigendoran on the Firth of Clyde to Arrochar on Loch Long until 1973.
 Bought by the Paddle Steamer Preservation Society (PSPS), she has been restored to her 1947 appearance and now operates passenger excursions around the British coast.

 Since 2003, Waverley has been listed in the National Historic Fleet by National Historic Ships UK as "a vessel of pre-eminent national importance".